Reaves scores tiebreaker, Golden Knights beat Stars 2-1

 Roope Hintz scored for Dallas and Anton Khudobin finished with 35 saves and also stopped a penalty shot by William Karlsson in the second period.
 The Stars lost for just the second time in eight games but fell from third in the Central Division behind St. Louis.
 Each team has 79 points, but the Blues have a game in hand.

-On the go-ahead goal, Reaves put a wrist shot inside the left goal post at 2:37 of the third.
-He took the rebound of a shot by Pierre-Edouard Bellemare off Khudobin’s save and the deflection off a defender’s skate.
-It was Reaves’ ninth of the season and first in 26 games.

-Pacioretty put Vegas ahead just 18 seconds into the game, scoring on a snap shot from between the faceoff circles.
+Khudobin was more upset by Pacioretty’s goal that put Vegas ahead just 18 seconds into the game.
+Pacioretty scored on a snap shot from between the faceoff circles.

+“I gotta stop that,” Khudobin said.
+“Bottom line.
+First minute of the game, maybe I was sleepy.
+It went by my five-hole,”

-Hintz tied it at 4:04 as he stole the puck from Derek Engelland in the Vegas zone, skated to the right of the goal and put in a backhander.
+Hintz tied it at 4:04 as he stole the puck from Deryk Engelland in the Vegas zone, skated to the right of the goal and put in a backhander.

 Khudobin made a pad save on Karlsson’s penalty shot at 1:37 of the second period.
 Esa Lindell was called for holding on a breakaway.

+Vegas coach Gerald Gallant recognized a Dallas defense that has the second-fewest goals against this season and only six goals allowed in the last seven games.

+“That’s the way they’ve played all year.
+They’re one of the best defensive teams in the league.
+I thought it was a tight game, there wasn’t a whole lot either way.”

-NOTES: The Stars finished 0 for 5 on the power play, falling to 1 for 15 over the last six games. ..
+NOTES: The Stars finished 0 for 5 on the power play, falling to 1 for 15 over the last six games. .
 Vegas has allowed just one power-play goal in 13 chances over the last six games. … Hintz has four goals in the past three games after scoring only five in his first 44. … Khudobin started in place of Ben Bishop, who left Thursday’s game with a lower-body injury.
-Each Dallas goalie has stopped a penalty shot this season without allowing a goal. … Vegas is 1 for 3 on penalty shots.
+Each Dallas goalie has stopped a penalty shot this season without allowing a goal. … Vegas is 1 for 3 on penalty shots. .
+The Golden Knights swept the three-game season series.

 UP NEXT